wazuh/wazuh-chef/README.md

 ##### logstash_certificate.json

-Contains the certificate and the certificate key that will secure communication with logstash.
+It contains the certificate and the certificate key that will secure communication with Logstash.
 Required by  Elastic and Filebeat.

 ```json
 {